 Henry McNeal Turner (1834–1915) was a bishop of the African Methodist Episcopal Church, one of America’s earliest Black activists and social reformers, and an outspoken proponent of emigration.
 In ...

 In 1903, W. E. B. Du Bois wrote about the Talented Tenth in an influential essay of the same name.
-The concept exalted college-educated Blacks who Du Bois believed could provide the race with the guidance ...
+The concept exalted college-educated Blacks who Du Bois believed ...

 In Authenticating Whiteness: Karens, Selfies, and Pop Stars, Rachel E. Dubrofsky explores the idea that popular media implicitly portrays whiteness as credible, trustworthy, familiar, and honest, and ...